cstoquer/pixelbox/README.md

  - an audio manager with transparent loading system
  - an automatic builder

+pixelbox is also built-in with the following modules:
+ - `EventEmitter` API compatible port of Node.js' EventEmitter to the browser
+ - `inherits` inheritance utility function

 #### Program structure

 Your game entry point is the `src/main.js` file.